 If there is evidence of plagiarism or collusion, penalties will be imposed ranging from a reduction in marks, to resubmission of work, to University disciplinary action.
 Each case of plagiarism/collusion will be discussed by an adjudication panel who will recommend an appropriate course of action.
-Please see https://www.strath.ac.uk/media/ps/cs/gmap/plagiarism/plagiarism_student_booklet.pdf for the University's guidance on plagiarism.
+Please see the University's Avoidance of Plagiarism Guidelines for Students booklet.
 For any doubts as to what constitutes plagiarism, please read this document.